bump-sh/docs/src/_guides/openapi/specification/v3.1/understanding-structure/basic-structure.md

 ### 5. Components Object

 The `components` object is where various types of reusable objects live.
 The main thing people use here is `schemas`, which some people call "data models" but that doesn't exist anywhere in the specification, thats just a nickname.you might hear.

-These components can be referenced throughout the API specification to avoid duplication.

 ```yaml
 components: